Do I have the right to see my grandchildren?

 Yes.
 You have three options.
 You can ask the court informally, either orally or in writing, to become an "interested person" or a "participant."
 The third option is to file and serve a formal court motion, requesting "intervenor status."

-To become an "interested person" you must show that you have a "substantial relationship" or "substantial interest."
+To become an "interested person" you must show that you have a "substantial relationship" with the child or a "substantial interest" in the child’s well-being.
+The court will evaluate things like how long you have known the child, how you know the child, and how strong your relationship with the child is.
 If you become an "interested person," you may attend all court proceedings, unless the court finds good cause not to include you.
 This does not include the right to be heard by the court or the right to present or cross-examine witnesses, present evidence, or see the court papers or records.

 To become a "participant," you must show that: